 - Did your loved one unexpectedly pass away during the medical or surgical procedure?

-If you’ve experienced any the above, you may want to contact Barsumian Injury Law to get a second opinion.
-This time, it’ll be a legal one.How Much Does It Cost to Hire Barsumian Injury Law?
+If you’ve experienced any the above, you may want to contact Barsumian Armiger Injury Lawyers to get a second opinion.
+This time, it’ll be a legal one.How Much Does It Cost to Hire Barsumian Armiger Injury Lawyers?

-You can visit www.BarsumianLaw.com.
-The firm also has an active Facebook page.
+You can visit www.BarsumianLaw.com or call the attorneys of Barsumian Armiger Injury Lawyers to see if they can help you or your family.
 Principal office located at 5455 Old Indiana 261, Newburgh, IN 47630.
 Co-host Jim Ray is a non-attorney spokesperson.
-Services may be provided by another attorney in the firm.
+Services may be performed by another attorney in the firm.
 This podcast is for informational purposes only, does not constitute legal advice, is not intended to establish standards of legal practice, and does not establish an attorney-client relationship with the listener.
 This is an advertisement (i.e. marketing material).
-If you were injured in Kentucky or Indiana, you can contact the firm at (844) 268-7775.
+If you were injured in Indiana or Kentucky, you can contact the firm at (844) 268-7775.